Frequently Asked Questions.

 If you are unable to log in for whatever reason, from within The Forge’s game configuration page, you can stop the server then restart it, and it will start on the Setup page of Foundry.

-My game isn't working correctly, it's hard to switch maps, and a lot of features aren't working.
+My game isn't working correctly, I can't unpause the game or I can't switch maps, and a lot of features aren't working.
 Or The map isn't showing at all/grey screen

 Enable Acceleration in Chrome